The Tawhidic paradigm for human rights

 • This is why shirk is the only unforgivable sin (4:116), because it's the direct opposite of tawhid.

-• Because Allah is a singularity that cannot be divided yet created everything, everything radiates from one Source and participates in Allah's unity.
+• Because A!!ah is a singularity that cannot be divided yet created everything, everything radiates from one Source and participates in A!!ah's unity.

 • This means no matter how it seems externally, ultimate separation between Creator and creature or one and another is internally just an illusion.